cyyynthia/TypingTest.py/README.md

 # TypingTest
 TypingTest is a website where you can test yourself on how fast you can type in both `CPM` and `WPM`.
-The goal of the "game" is to type as fast as possible within a duration of **1 minute**.
+The goal of the "game" is to type as fast as possible within a duration of **1 minute** (60 seconds, if you didn't know).

 The project is made with **Python** as the backend and just **Vanilla JavaScript** as the frontend handler of the typing test.
 Mostly this was built to test how I can make a "game" for a website without needing a lot of backend rendering, except for translation and such.